Learn back-end development by writing real code

 I also recommend this project, which will teach you to make a gorgeous landing page using HTML, CSS, and Javascript.
 The skills you pick up are useful, but you can share your homemade landing page with employers to impress them with your awesome web skills.

 It’s more of a front-end project, but that knowledge is crucial to supporting your development as a back-end dev.
 Backend development doesn’t happen in a vacuum, after all!
+Many employers will expect you to wear many hats, so having one of these backend projects for your portfolio makes you a stronger candidate.

-๐Ÿ”— Project 4: A social media CRUD server
+Project 4: A social media CRUD server ๐Ÿ”—

 This project should get you really familiar with the basics of RESTful APIs.
 The backend (to remind you, also called the server side) is made up of the server, which provides data on request, the application that channels it, and the database which organizes the information.
+Almost any backend dev job will require you to have knowledge about RESTful APIs.

 This is probably the most important kind of project to practice with as you’re learning back-end development.